ahmedsamir9/Kotlin-Channels-And-Actors-Playground/README.md

-# Kotlin-Channels-And-Actors-Playground
+# Kotlin-Channels-StateFlow-And-Actors-Playground
-This repo is to test some channels and Actor properties
+This repo is to test some channels, stateflows and Actor properties